Longest Common Subsequence: Python, C++ Example

 Step 3) If it matches, then save the subsequence.

-Step 4) If more sequence is left in the pattern1, then go to step 1 again.
+Step 4) If more sequences are left in pattern1, then go to step 1 again.

 Step 5) Print the longest subsequence.